Outbreak Romaine Lettuce

 The symptoms of E.coli can vary for each person.
 However, there are some classic symptoms that most people will complain about.
 These symptoms include:

-• Diarrhea that is usually bloody
+• Bloody diarrhea is usually present

-• Severe stomach cramps
+• Severe stomach/abdominal cramps

-• Vomiting
+• Vomiting and general nausea

 • Low fever (101 degrees or less)

-Most E. Coli infections clear within 5 to 7 days; however, some infections can get severe, or even life-threatening.
+Most E. Coli infections clear within 5 to 7 days; however, some infections can get severe or even life-threatening.
 About 5% to 10% of people who are diagnosed with E. Coli will develop a life-threatening complication called hemolytic uremic syndrome.

 What is Hemolytic Uremic Syndrome?